Olaf Pooley: Personal life

 In 1946, Pooley married actress Irlin Hall and together they had a daughter, the actress Kirstie Pooley (born 1954) and a son, comedian Seyton Pooley and later divorced.
-In 1982, he married director Gabrielle Beaumont, although they later separated.
+From 1982 to 1993, he was married to director Gabrielle Beaumont.
+The two had a daughter, Amanda Pooley, who died in 1989.

 Pooley moved to the United States in 1986 and lived in Southern California, with an art studio in Santa Monica where he devoted his time to painting.
 He turned 100 on 13 March 2014.

 Death

 He died from congestive heart failure on 14 July 2015, aged 101, at his home in Santa Monica, California.
 Pooley was survived by his two children, Seyton and Kirstie, and four grandchildren.